A stochastic perturbation approach to nonlinear bifurcating problems: Results

 We can exploit the results obtained to visualize a probabilistic version of the bifurcation diagram.
 In Figure \ref{fig:SSFEM_bifplot} we report this comparison, highlighting with different markers the admissible solutions for different viscosity parameters.
-By displaying the PDF plot related to the solution of the stochastic PDEs for the viscosity perturbed around these values, we observe that the branches of the solution are exactly recovered in the case of $\mu=0.9$, and that for $\mu=1.0$ the density of the solution is concentrated on a single value, corresponding to the unique solution.
-Even when considering viscosity values in the ``strong" bifurcation regime, namely $\mu=0.7$ and $\mu=0.8$, the evolution of the branches is followed, although the lower branch is not perfectly recovered in its symmetry due to convergence difficulties.
-Based on the above considerations about the influence of grid density and PC maximum degree in the approximation accuracy, one could improve the quality of recovered branches acting on those elements.
-Nevertheless, it could result in more expensive computations, meaning that a balance of accuracy and computational cost has to be argued.
-Still, we can conclude that for reasonable mesh density and PC degrees, also in this complex benchmark, one can retrieve significant information on the bifurcation diagram.
+We observe that the branches of the solution are exactly recovered in the case of $\mu=0.9$, and that for $\mu=1.0$ the density of the solution is concentrated on a single value, corresponding to the unique solution.
+Even when considering viscosity values in the ``strong" bifurcation regime, namely $\mu=0.7$ and $\mu=0.8$, the evolution of the branches is followed, although the lower branch is not perfectly recovered in its symmetry. {We remark that, given the observed influence of grid density and PC maximum degree in the approximation accuracy, in order to ensure the quality of recovered branches an important task is to carefully design those quantities.} Still, we conclude that for reasonable mesh density and PC degrees, also in this complex benchmark, one can retrieve significant information on the bifurcation diagram.

-This analysis therefore confirms the potentialities of investigating complex bifurcating phenomena under the stochastic point of view via probabilistic-aware surrogate approaches, as a way of inferring features of the deterministic model through stochastic perturbations.
-Indeed, this approach is completely agnostic of the bifurcating behavior of the system and can be used for both bifurcation point and branch detection instead of continuation-based methods.
-Moreover, it also opens a research path to address the performance of the PC expansion accuracy w.r.t.\ the properties of the mesh and the type/order of the polynomials.